ermannog/PowerShell/Get-CSVReportFileInfo/README.md

 # Description
-DGet a Report in CSV format of file information in the specified path.
+Get a Report in CSV format of file information in the specified path.

 **Version: 1.0 - Date: 08/24/2018**
 # Parameters